supermarsx/autogithubpullmerge/README.md

 the build uses the vcpkg toolchain without requiring manual paths.
 Edit `CMakeUserPresets.json` or export `VCPKG_ROOT` to point to your vcpkg installation.
 Adding `VCPKG_ROOT` to your `PATH` lets CMake locate the tool.
+On Windows, the install script also runs `vcpkg integrate install` and sets `VCPKG_DEFAULT_TRIPLET` to `x64-windows` so Visual Studio uses 64-bit libraries.

 ## Compiling with g++